 1033 (d)(2) Contest Procedures.
 The one-act play Contest Manager, appointed by the district director and registered with the UIL, shall not be the director of a play entered in the same contest.
 It is the responsibility of the one-act play Contest Manager to organize and conduct the contest in accordance with League rules and the "Guide for Contest Managers," in the current Handbook for One-Act Play.
-The Contest Manager shall complete the online rules compliance program prescribed by UIL prior to officiating any level of OAP competition.
-The exam must be completed annually by March 1.

-CONTEST MANAGER TRAINING AND CERTIFICATION INFORMATION WILL BE POSTED ON THE UIL WEBSITE AND TTAO.ORG www.uiltexas.org
+CONTEST MANAGER TRAINING AND CERTIFICATION INFORMATION WILL BE POSTED ON THE TTAO WEBSITE.